*This post may contain affiliate links. Read more »

 In the winter months, I love Soslu Patlıcan with a soup like Yalya Corbasi (Turkish yogurt and mint soup), or ezogelin (Turkish lentil soup).

-It also goes great with Middle Eastern dishes like baharat roasted vegetarian shawarma or Seitan Kofta nestled on freshly grilled pita bread, drizzled with tahini and fiery shatta sauce.
+It also goes great with Middle Eastern dishes like baharat roasted vegetarian shawarma or Seitan Kofta nestled on freshly grilled bolani or pita bread, drizzled with tarator sacue.
 Tabouli or bulgur pilavi on the side?
 Absolutely!

 Cap off the meal with traditional Turkish desserts like Irmik Helvasi or Pistachio Baklava with rosewater syrup and cardamom.